SindriaInc/xdev/readme.md

 ## Use case

 - Cloud environment on docker node or k8s cluster.
-- Local environment using Docker Desktop on Windows/OSX VM.
+- Local environment using Docker Desktop on Windows/OSX.
 - Local environment on Gnu/Linux host without X11.
 - Testing environment for clean run and destroy any software such as DE, WM and stuff like that.